cikelengfeng/HTTPIDL/README.md

 # HTTPIDL
-HTTPIDL is collection of type-safe HTTP network library and code generator, it supports Swift 3/4.
+HTTPIDL is a collection of type-safe HTTP network library and code generator, it supports Swift 3/4.
 HTTPIDL aim at help developer focus on the bussniss logic, cencern HTTP detail as less as possible(you have to know HTTP detail only when you need to extend HTTPIDL)

 ## Status